 Like Messiaen before him, birds and their songs act as one of the most important sources of inspiration for Yoshimatsu.
 He refers to birds as the greatest ‘melody makers’, the motion of their wings and their movements whilst on the ground becoming intricate sources for a variety of rhythms, and their very lifestyles becoming a profound mode of musical expression.

-His prolific output is peppered with titles such as the Concerto for Saxophone, Piano and Orchestra Cyber Bird, his Marimba Concerto Bird Rhythmics, and his 6th Symphony Birds and Angels.
+His prolific output is peppered with titles such as the concerto for saxophone, piano and orchestra, Cyber Bird; his marimba concerto, Bird Rhythmics; and his sixth symphony, Birds and Angels.
 His music often contains long passages beautifully coloured by birdsong.
-His famous Fuzzy Bird Sonata for alto saxophone and piano, presented in our first program at the Centre, has three movements Run Bird, Sing Bird, Fly Bird and constitutes a central part of Yoshimatsu’s ‘bird series’.
+His famous Fuzzy Bird Sonata for alto saxophone and piano, presented in our first program at the Centre, has three movements: Run Bird, Sing Bird and Fly Bird, and constitutes a central part of Yoshimatsu’s ‘bird series’.
 Yoshimatsu’s very virtuosic bird runs and flies between various musical styles, including classical, folk and jazz.

 Yoshimatsu uses a variety of extended techniques on the saxophone to create his ornithological effects, including ‘slap tongue’ (the bird walking around), breath sound and key slaps (wings fluttering), portamenti (bird singing soulfully) and use of ostinato rhythms and brilliant altissimo (bird taking off into flight).

-These two works will be presented alongside Messiaen’s student William Albright’s monumental Sonata for Saxophone and Piano – a work that through use of traditional Baroque and modern jazz techniques, specifically unites two different instruments and two different periods into a piece dedicated to the poignancy of human feeling and understanding.
-The Albright Sonata, whilst being a staple of the saxophone and piano repertoire internationally since its conception in 1984, has until now not been performed in Australia.
+These two works will be performed together with Messiaen’s studen William Albright’s monumental Sonata for Saxophone and Piano – a work that through use of traditional Baroque and modern jazz techniques, specifically unites two different instruments and two different periods into a piece dedicated to the poignancy of human feeling and understanding.
+The Albright Sonata, whilst being a staple of the saxophone and piano repertoire internationally since its conception in 1984, has until now not been performed in Melbourne.